complyue/edh-early-history/edh/README.md

 Haskell on its own has long achieved both in many domains, but in numeric crunching, the overwhelming success of Numpy/Pandas come with good reasons.

-My take is that object semantic may be more powerful to describe the mutable parts of your problem domain, while functional approach will be really fluent when describing just the immutable parts.
+My take is that object semantics may be more powerful to describe the mutable parts of your problem domain, while functional approach will be really fluent when describing just the immutable parts.